Washington State L&I Claims

 Relatives of workers who have died from a workplace injury are also entitled to workers’ compensation.
 Benefits include survivor pensions, burial reimbursements or a lump-sum payment to the deceased worker’s spouse or domestic partner.

 If injured by a third party in Washington State, workers cannot sue their employer for compensation.
 However, when injuries are caused by defective products or machinery, or by someone who is not a co-worker, you may be able to file a third party injury claim to cover the costs of your injury.

-How to File an L&I Claim
+How To File An L&I Claim in Washington State

 If you are injured at work, you have three options to file a Washington state L&I claim:

 - File by phone at (877) 561-3453.